 On a scale of 0-10 (0=Very bad, 10=Excellent), how well do you think the process for creating an independent Essex Junction is going?
-0 1 2 3 4 5 6 7 8 9 10 Very Bad 0 0 0 0 0 0 0 0 • 0 0 Excellent What did you gy, and hope fo or an er nd to the e status quo.
+0 1 2 3 4 5 6 7 8 9 10 Very Bad 0 0 0 0 0 0 0 0 • 0 0 Excellent What did you hear that you are excited about?
+A reasonable plan that looks doable, lots of positive energy, and hope for an end to the status quo.
 Did you hear anything that you are concerned about?
 Do you have any comments, feedback, or suggestions?
 Looking forward to hearing about opportunities for citizen involvement.
-Do you have any qu uestior าร?
+Do you have any questions?